 Immuta provides access to audit logs of your data sources via the Audit page.
-Data Owners can filter the log entries a variety of ways, including by project purpose, blobId, the entry timestamp, data source, project, record type, and user.
+Data Owners can filter the log entries a variety of ways, including by project purpose, blobId, remote query id, the entry timestamp, data source, project, record type, and user.
 Logs can also be sorted by ascending (oldest entries first) or descending (latest entries first) order.
 By default, 50 log entries are displayed to a page, but that can be changed to 100 or 200.

 Audit Log Transport Details